Budgerigar: Development

 A three-week-old chick beginning to develop feathers and adult coloration.

 Eggs take about 18–20 days before they start hatching.
 The hatchlings are altricial – blind, naked, unable to lift their head and totally helpless, and their mother feeds them and keeps them warm constantly.
 Around 10 days of age, the chicks' eyes will open, and they will start to develop feather down.
 The appearance of down occurs at the age for closed banding of the chicks.

 They develop feathers around three weeks of age.
 (One can often easily note the colour mutation of the individual birds at this point.)
-At this stage of the chicks' development, the male usually has begun to enter the nest to help his female in caring and feeding the chicks.
+At this stage of the chicks' development, the male usually has begun to enter the nest to help his female in caring for and feeding the chicks.
 Some budgerigar females, however, totally forbid the male from entering the nest and thus take the full responsibility of rearing the chicks until they fledge.

 Depending on the size of the clutch and most particularly in the case of single mothers, it may then be wise to transfer a portion of the hatchlings (or best of the fertile eggs) to another pair.
 The foster pair must already be in breeding mode and thus either at the laying or incubating stages, or already rearing hatchlings.

 As the chicks develop and grow feathers, they are able to be left on their own for longer periods of time.
 By the fifth week, the chicks are strong enough that both parents will be comfortable in staying out of the nest more.
 The youngsters will stretch their wings to gain strength before they attempt to fly.
 They will also help defend the box from enemies, mostly with their loud screeching.
 Young budgerigars typically fledge (leave the nest) around their fifth week of age and are usually completely weaned between six and eight weeks old.
 However, the age for fledging, as well as weaning, can vary slightly depending on the age and the number of surviving chicks.
 Generally speaking, the oldest chick is the first to be weaned.
 Although it is logically the last one to be weaned, the youngest chick is often weaned at a younger age than its older sibling(s).
 This can be a result of mimicking the actions of older siblings.
 Lone surviving chicks are often weaned at the youngest possible age as a result of having their parents' full attention and care.

 Hand-reared budgies may take slightly longer to wean than parent-raised chicks.
 Hand feeding is not routinely done with budgerigars, due to their small size and because young parent raised birds can be readily tamed.